camunda/camunda-docs/docs/components/connectors/manage-connector-templates.md

 ![Some connector template problems highlighted in the first line](img/connector-templates/fix-connector-template-problems-2.png)

-## Importing existing Connector template
+## Importing an existing Connector template

 If you have created templates for Desktop Modeler and want to reuse them in Web Modeler, you need to make some adjustments to the template files: